RolandDreger/get-x-height/README.md

 https://www.rolanddreger.net/de/503/x-hoehe-ermittlen

 ## License
-Free Script for private and commercial use
+Free Script for private and commercial use.
 Creativ Commons Licence: Roland Dreger, CC BY 3.0 AT

 Use at your own risk.